Satori Cloud

 Avoid asking teams to learn another editor or duplicate their workflow in a second system.

-Reduce stale public content
+Reduce stale published content

 When the source stays in Confluence, teams are less likely to forget about a copied version elsewhere.

-Give readers a cleaner experience
+Give readers a better experience

 Questions about turning Confluence into a website